MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignment.md

 ### -CloseDateTime
 Date when the assignment will be closed for submissions.
-This is an optional field that can be null if the assignment does not allowLateSubmissions or when the closeDateTime is the same as the dueDateTime.
+This is an optional field that can be null if the assignment doesn't allowLateSubmissions or when the closeDateTime is the same as the dueDateTime.
 But if specified, then the closeDateTime must be greater than or equal to the dueDateTime.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z